hucker/splint/README.md

     yield get_drive_space('/fum') > 1_000_000_000
 ```

-As you might expect running this will provide 3 passing test results.
+As you might expect running this will provide 3 passing test results but with very limited feedback.

 You can up your game and return status message info:
 From the most simple you could write rules like this: